 |SVM||Support vector machine||N/A||

-In addition to estimating the predictive accuracy of the models with the best training data we had available, we examined how model performance deteriorates as the training set shrinks.
+In addition to estimating the predictive accuracy of the models with the best training data we had available, we examined how model performance changes as a function of the size of the training set.
 It is not always practical or desirable to have subjects make 100 intertemporal choices, so it is worth knowing how much performance is hurt by smaller training sets, as well as how the ranking of models changes.
 (We should expect simpler models to perform better than complex models as the training set shrinks.)
-We also examined how model performance deteriorates as noise is added to the training data, to provide guidance for whenever there is suspicion that subjects are not answering questions in the way that researchers intend them to.
+We also examined model performance under varying degrees of added noise, to assess the influence of measurement error.

-We approached both of these issues, shrinking (the question of training-set size) and corruption (the question of noisy responses), in an analogous way.
-First we set the degree of damage to be assessed by choosing the number n of training trials to be left intact.
+We approached both of these issues, learning (the question of training-set size) and robustness (the question of noisy responses), in an analogous way.
+First we set the number n of training trials to be left intact.
 Since we were using tenfold cross validation with 100-case datasets, n could range from 0 to 90 (although extremely low values would not make sense, because then there would not be enough usable data for most models to operate).
-We then evaluated each model with cross-validation as explained above except that in every fold, we randomly chose 90 minus n training trials to remove (in the case of shrinking) or corrupt (by setting the assigned choice randomly to either SS or LL, in the case of corruption).
+We then evaluated each model with cross-validation as explained above except that in every fold, we randomly chose 90 minus n training trials to remove (in the case of learning) or corrupt (in the case of robustness, by setting the assigned choice randomly to either SS or LL).
 This yielded an accuracy score, again ranging from 0 to 100, for each triplet of subject, model, and value of n.
 Because of the computational burden, we did not consider every value of n.
-Instead, we considered the values 90, 70, 60, 50, 30, 15, and 10.
+Instead, we considered the values 70, 60, 50, 30, 15, and 10.

 For each of 100 quartets, subjects indicated whether they preferred SS or LL.
 These 100 quartets were randomly drawn from a standard pool of 33,600 unique quartets.
 All subjects were given the same set of quartets, although the order of presentation was randomized per subject.
 The standard pool was constructed as a Cartesian product of eligible SS rewards, SS delays, LL rewards, and LL delays.